mistakes when managing adolescent scoliosisCommon Mistakes When Managing Adolescent Scoliosis

 Mistake #5 – Not Considering Scoliosis Rehabilitation

-At Scoliosis 3DC®, we will open your eyes about scoliosis treatment in new ways.
-We want to help you avoid some of the mistakes we made and have committed ourselves to help others learn what we learned about managing adolescent scoliosis.
+At Scoliosis 3DC®, we aim to open your eyes to scoliosis treatment in new ways.
+Our goal is to help you avoid a misstep when it comes to managing your or your child’s scoliosis.
+We’re committed to helping others learn what we have learned about managing scoliosis for children, and also helping adults, who can be a forgotten segment of the scoliosis population!
 To learn more, check out some of our Schroth method results or check out our Facebook Page.

 Mistake #6 – Expecting or Looking for Guarantees